hemant47/Shop/README.md

 # Shop
-A software to help shopkeepar
+A software to help shopkeeper